MCDReforged/MCDReforged/docs/source/plugin_dev/metadata.rst

 ---------

-For packed plugin or directory plugin, the metadata is declared in file ``mcdreforged.plugin.json`` in json syntax
+For packed plugin, the metadata is declared in file ``mcdreforged.plugin.json`` in json syntax

 Here's an example